alisrbdni/TechTestLawPath/README.md

+React app using auspost api to check if <br />
+postcode , suburb and state entered by user match.

 For installing make sure you have npm up and running on your local machine you can download it from:<br />